Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 # How to contribute translations

-There are two ways you can contribute a translation: with a pull request or at [[99translations.com|http://99translations.com]].
+There are two ways you can contribute a translation: with a pull request or at [[Web translate it|https://webtranslateit.com]].
 But lets start with some....

 ## General Notes